kolemae/kolemae/README.md

 You can click the Preview link to take a look at your changes.
 --->
 - 👋 Hi, I’m Kole.
 A Filipinx-American working as an EFL teacher in Taiwan.
-- 👀 I’m interested in anime, video games, tabletop games, hiking, camping, and my dog Phantom.
+- 👀 My personal interests are anime, video games, tabletop games, hiking, camping, and my dog Phantom.<!--- 📝 --->
 - 🌱 I’m currently learning Python, I'm enrolled in a Data Analytics Bootcamp at the University of Oregon.
 - 💞️ My dream is to become a data analyst at Crunchyroll!
 - 📫 How to reach me: kolemae@gmail.com